Spin-Weighted Spherical CNNs: Method

 The spin-weighted cross-correlation generalizes the spherical cross-correlation.
 When $F$ and $K$ contain only a single spin weight $s=0$, the summation in \cref{eq:spincorr} will contain only one term and we recover the spherical cross-correlation defined in \cref{eq:sphcorr}.

-\paragraph{Examples} To visualize the convolution and cross-correlations, we use the phase of the complex numbers and local frames to obtain a vector field.
-We visualize combinations of \swsfs\ by associating pixel intensities with the spin-weight $s=0$ and plotting vectors fields for each $s > 0$.
+\paragraph{Examples} To visualize the convolution and cross-correlations, we use the phase of the complex numbers and define local frames to obtain a vector field.
+We visualize combinations of \swsfs\ by associating pixel intensities with the spin-weight $s=0$ and plotting vector fields for each $s > 0$.

 Consider an input $F=\{\li{0}{f},\, \li{1}{f}\}$ and filter $K=\{\li{0}{k},\, \li{1}{k}\}$, both with spin weights $0$ and $1$.
 Their convolution also has spins $0$ and $1$, as shown on the left side of \cref{fig:spinconvcorr}.
 Now consider a scalar valued (spin $s=0$) input $F=\{\li{0}{f}\}$ and filter $K=\{\li{0}{k}\}$.
 The cross-correlation will have components of every spin, but we only take spin weights $0$ and $1$ to visualize (this is equivalent to eliminating all orders larger than $1$ in the spectrum of $k$); \cref{fig:spinconvcorr} shows the results.